adamsilver/fdpb/registration.md

 ## Positioning

-It's easy to find research that shows that top-aligned labels (and legends) convert best.
+It's easy to find research that shows that top-aligned labels (and legends) convert best[^].
 But then if I really had to I could find some research to show something different.
 With that said, if we're designing inclusive experiences on the web, this implies we're building responsive websites.
 This in turn means that we'll want our forms to be friendly on small screens.

 For this reason alone we'll choose to use labels that sit above their controls.
 Not only do they work on small screens, but they make it easier for different sized labels (and legends) and localized versions to fit more easily within the UI.

 ## Focus styles

-Browser, by default apply a focus style to the active element.
+Browsers, by default apply a focus style to the active element.
 This also applies to form fields.
 This behaviour lets users know where they are, which is particularly helpful for users using a keyboard.

 Some designers despise the aesthetic of the browser defaults, because it doesn't match the brand or some such.
 And in the mist of their hatred, they ask the developer to remove it.
 That would be okay if they replaced it with something better.
 But quite often they don't.